adityakanthe10/Kirat-Cohort/WEEK1/Week1_Notes.md

 1. Languages are used to write applications.
 2. Developeres write high level code in these languages.
-3. Every language has a compiler which converts the developer ode into 01 .
+3. Every language has a compiler which converts the developer code into 01 .

 Compiled Languages
 - First need to compile,then need to run.